Solar Thermal vs Heat Pumps

 Solar thermal and heat pump considerations

-For example, renewable heating systems don’t heat water to the same high temperature as conventional boilers.
-To counteract this, they’re best suited to well insulated homes with large radiators or underfloor heating.
-The larger surface area of the heating systems allows for heat to spread around the room, despite the lower temperatures.
+For example, renewable heating systems don't heat water to the same high temperature as gas or oil boilers.
+This means they’re best suited to well insulated homes with large radiators or underfloor heating.
+The larger surface area allows heat to spread around the room, despite the lower temperatures.

 Solar thermal heating system considerations

-- For most efficient performance the panels need to be installed onto a south-facing roof at a 20-50 degree angle
+- The panels need to be installed onto a south-facing roof at a 20-50 degree angle

 Air source heat pump considerations

-- An air-to-water heat pump must be installed as part of a heating system that also includes a hot water storage cylinder
+- An air-to-water heat pump must be installed with a cylinder

 - Powered by electricity which could increase your energy bills